tbo77/obs-backgroundremoval/README.md

 I also packaged onnxruntime within the same file just to get it a little bit claner.

 ### How to install
-Download the release, unzip the deb.
+Download the release deb, then
 ```
 sudo dpkg -i <package.deb>
 ```